zilliztech/GPTCache/docs/usage.md

 answer = cached_llm(question, cache_obj=llm_cache)
 ```

-We are planning to support other large language models in the future,  any contributions or suggestions would be highly welcomed.
+We plan to support other models soon, so any contributions or suggestions are welcome.

 ### Other request parameters